Poetry became my passion after I fell in love with Walter de la Mare's "Silver" in Mrs. Edna Pickett's sophomore English class circa 1962.

 Introduction and Text of Housman's "To an Athlete Dying Young"

-Housman's "To an Athlete Dying Young" has been widely anthologized through the decades since its appearance.
+A. E. Housman's "To an Athlete Dying Young" has been widely anthologized through the decades since its appearance.
 It offers a different way of viewing and accepting death.
-What might otherwise be deemed a tragic occurrence, the speaker in this poem turns that thought on its head, making it seem that the young athlete is better off to have died young.
+What might otherwise be deemed a tragic occurrence, the speaker, in this poem turns that thought on its head, making it seem that the young athlete is better off to have died young.

 This notion contrasts not only with the traditional and more ordinarily experienced view of death, but it also contrasts greatly with the view expressed in Paramahansa Yogananda's "The Dying Youth's Divine Reply."